ivoleko/ILTranslucentView/README.md

 ```

 #### translucentAlpha
 The translucent's alpha value.
 The value of this property is a floating-point number in the range 0.0 to 1.0, where 0.0 represents view without translucent effect and 1.0 represents maximum translucent effect.
+<i>Notice: If translucentAlpha is not set to 1.0, view may lose blur effect.</i>

 #### translucentStyle
 ILTranslucentView uses UIToolbar to provide translucent effect.
 This property specifies its appearance.